gortonator/bsds-6650/assignments-2022/Assignment-3.md

 2. A Servlet implements doPost and writes every Swipe event to a persistent store we'll call *TempStore*.
 This could be a persistent queue or a database table.
 Your choice.
 It must be safe - ie persistent.

 3. A consumer reads new Swipe events from *TempStore* and updates a database that stores information about users and swipe events.
 We'll call this *SwipeData*.

-4. A servlet implements the GET requests and retrieves results from the *SwipeData* database directly
+4. A servlet implements the GET requests and retrieves results from the *SwipeData* database directly.
+Note the /matches API only returns *potential* matches.
+You do not have to calculate actual matches.

 In the design, think about how you can get high throughput and low response times, and also keep you architecture and deployment as simple and low cost as possible.
 It's a balancing act.